Paul Helliwell: Career

-According to the Seagraves, Edward Lansdale found a large cache in caves and tunnels in the Philippines after World War II ended.
+According to Seagraves, Edward Lansdale found a large cache in caves and tunnels in the Philippines after World War II ended.
 Ray Cline believes that both Paul Helliwell and Robert Anderson created 176 "black gold" banking accounts in 42 countries after moving loot from The Philippines by ship to support future United States operations.

 In 1947, Helliwell joined the CIA.

 In 1951, he formed a CIA front the Sea Supply Corporation which ran arms to Thailand police and Nationalist Chinese forces in Burma for ten years.

 He formed Castle Bank & Trust in the Bahamas in January 1962 to provide a financial channel to support CIA operations against Cuba and Latin America including the Bay of Pigs Invasion in 1962 for which he was one of the pay masters.

 Helliwell continued to work as a lawyer in Miami and served as legal counsel to a Panamanian holding company that controlled a Bahamian gambling casino connected with Meyer Lansky.

 Beginning in 1965 by the IRS, "Operation Tradewinds" was an investigation into offshore tax havens primarily involving Castle Bank & Trust due to its association with suspected drug trafficking.

 Death

 Helliwell suffered from emphysema in his later years.
-He died of a collapsed lung at his home in Coral Gables, Florida on December 24, 1976.
+He died of a collapsed lung at his home in Coral Gables, Florida on 24 December 1976.
 He was survived by his wife, Marjorie, and a daughter, Anne.

 Just after his death, two banks, Mercantile Bank Freeport and another Mercantile Bank in the Cayman Islands, which were both closely associated with Castle Bank & Trust, along with Castle Bank & Trust in both the Bahamas and Cayman Islands collapsed.
 The two Merchantile Banks were subsidiaries of George Olmsted's International Bank (IB) of Washington, D.C., which he had purchased in 1955.
 IB held a two thirds share of the banks beginning in December 1972.